Mastercard/mastercard-loyalty-connect-reference-app/mastercard-loyalty-connect-client/docs/PaymentCardApi.md

 <a name="enrollPaymentCard"></a>
 # **enrollPaymentCard**
-> PaymentCardResponse enrollPaymentCard(memberReferenceId, paymentCard, xMerchantKey)
+> PaymentCardResponse enrollPaymentCard(xMerchantKey, memberReferenceId, paymentCard)

 Connect payment card for a member